 And, as you read this to your young reader, you will perhaps be planting the seed of confidence, in place of that fear of failure.

-An optimistic outlook in life that things will turn out alright is much needed in the current culture that our children are growing up, and into, today, just as it was in 1945 with a world at war.
+An optimistic outlook in life that things will turn out okay is much needed in the current culture within which our children are growing up today, just as it was in 1945, with a world at war at that time.

 It’s time to plant the seed for success in life….with a picture book called The Carrot Seed.